rwxrob/zet/docs/2457/README.md

 ## Order?

 I generally eat dense carbs in the morning and lighter carbs (fruit and veggies) throughout the day with the exception of Kaffee (coffee) & Kachen (cake) about an hour before working out in the late afternoon.
 The egg burrito bowl is one of my favorite big meals that I know is going to trigger my body moving digestive focus on rebuilding (and knocking me out usually for the rest of the night).
 I used to eat eggs in the morning to curb appetite and it works.
 But I was seriously carb deficient as I continued to train more than two hours a day (making me tired all freaking day).
 The [Racing Weight book](https://amzn.to/47quAJg) convinced me to pack almost all my protein into the end of the day.
 It really seems to work.
 Except for the regular immediate drowsiness after any meal I genuinely have more energy for everything during the day by reordering my macro-nutrients.

+## BPA?

+Avoid anything in a can.
+All cans are currently lined with BPA.

+Also avoid anything made of plastic even if it says no BPA.
+There's a reason bottled water has an "expiration" because the plastic will eventually break down into the water.
+(They've known about this for years and didn't care.)
+Better to stick with glass (if you can) or stainless steel containers.

+## Teflon?

+Throw every single thing you have with Teflon in it in the trash today.
+The levels of contamination have reached such epidemic levels that they cannot even find enough people to serve as the "control group" when testing for Teflon exposure and effects.

+## Aluminum?

+Another bad one.
+Don't use Aluminum deodorant.
+Also, avoid pans and other stuff that has prolonged exposure to aluminum.
+Canned beverages are particularly bad because they have both Aluminum and BPA coating on the inside.
+Best to drink your beverages from glass bottles any time you can.
+Or just don't drink them at all.
+There aren't many *good* things you can drink from a can at all.